Rei-SwitchBot/faq/en-us/Others.md

 You can contact us again via online chat.

 If you have provided us with your e-mail address at the time of your last inquiry, please contact us again with the same e-mail address.
 You can check your chat history.

-2. You can contact us with feedback.

-If necessary, please log in to the SwitchBot application→Profile→Help and Feedback→Feedback.